symfony/symfony/UPGRADE-4.0.md

  * The `!!php/object` tag to indicate dumped PHP objects was removed in favor of the `!php/object` tag.

- * Duplicate keys in YAML leads to a `ParseException`.
+ * Duplicate mapping keys lead to a `ParseException`.

 Validator
 ---------